The presence of Islamic Relief SA (IRSA) was felt at GH Stark Home for the elderly on Thursday – 29 August 2019.

 Shamela Williams, who has been working at the facility for 15 years shared a little about her experience saying, “When I first started working here I didn’t know that I would be staying for so long, and I didn’t believe that I could be a patient person but being here brought out the better side of me”.

 “The elders here are so sweet and they all have these different personalities and quirks, we’ve gotten to know each of them individually and when someone is feeling emotional or is quieter than usual we just pick it up,” she added.

 Milderd Wolmarans (79) said the day was made very memorable by the volunteers who came in.
 “We don’t have the opportunity to get out often so it was a lovely reprieve from our daily routine” she said.
 “To meet new people and have a fun filled day with old friends was just heartwarming.
 We thank the volunteers for taking the time to visit us and for their kind gesture”.

-Islamic Relief South Africa is the local branch of a global charity network and has been providing emergency relief and sustainable solutions to long existing problems in South Africa for 15 years.
-The organisation is celebrating 15 years of changing lives this coming November.
-The anniversary will be commemorated through a series of unique, volunteer driven programmes taking place inter-provincially in Cape Town, Durban and Johannesburg.
+Islamic Relief South Africa is the local branch of a global charity network and has been providing emergency relief and sustainable solutions to long-existing problems in South Africa for 15 years.
+The organization is celebrating 15 years of changing lives this coming November.
+The anniversary will be commemorated through a series of unique, volunteer-driven programs taking place inter-provincially in Cape Town, Durban, and Johannesburg.